aridjayarecipes/cutesrecipes.web.app/content/post/2153-recipe-of-award-winning-pumpkin-bread-boule.md

 ##### Steps to make Pumpkin Bread (Boule):

-1. If you don&#39;t have it ready made, roast pumpkin and make pumpkin puree.
-You&#39;ll need 80g for the bread.
+1. If you don't have it ready made, roast pumpkin and make pumpkin puree.
+You'll need 80g for the bread.
 Let cool before using puree for bread dough.
 1. In a large bowl, mix 2 cups bread flour, 1 tsp yeast, and 1/2 tsp sea salt.
 1. When pumpkin puree is cool, add to flour mixture.
 1. Cover bowl and proof the dough at room temperature for 2-3 hours.